 The Firefly 2 has nearly instant on-demand heat up, which works great for people who like a really quick session or prefer to split bowls into multiple different sessions.

-The Firefly 2 is no longer for sale but they have released the Firefly 2 Plus and it retails for $249.
+The Firefly 2 is no longer for sale, but they have released the Firefly 2+ (Plus), and it retails for $249.
 I highly recommend checking out my review.
 They have made some great improvements.
-Read on below for my full Firefly 2 review.
+Read on below for my full original Firefly 2 review.

-The Firefly comes with two easily swappable batteries which is really cool since very few vapes come with more than a single battery.
-The unit also comes with a cleaning kit that includes two plastic toothpick/sword tools, and a great multi sided brush, and a couple isopropyl alcohol wipes.
-The unit also comes with a usb charging dock, and concentrate pads
+The Firefly comes with two easily swappable batteries which are really cool since very few vapes come with more than a single battery.
+The unit also comes with a cleaning kit that includes two plastic toothpick/sword tools, and a great multi-sided brush, and a couple of isopropyl alcohol wipes.
+The unit also comes with a USB charging dock, and concentrate pads